 Typically, no. Most payers reimburse based on the relative value units (RVUs).

 What are the best physical therapy CPT codes in terms of reimbursement?
 Should we target billing a certain number of units?

 As Jannenga explained during the webinar, you can’t pick and choose which billing codes you want to use based on how much they pay.
 To bill for a service, you have to actually perform it.
 And you should only perform services that are relevant to a patient’s plan of care and progress.
 However, it’s important to know when you can use a higher-reimbursed code.
 TherEx is often used as an all-encompassing code, and that’s probably why it’s a lower-paying code.
 So, understand the differences between codes (e.g., TherEx versus Therapeutic Activities versus Neuromuscular Re-education), and know when it’s appropriate to bill one over the other.
 To learn more about maximizing your billing through better coding, check out this blog post.

 Do ICD-10 codes impact billing payout?
 What about insurance type?

 The short answer is yes—diagnosis codes can impact reimbursements.
 However, it’s difficult to say how much—and with which codes—because payment rates and guidelines vary so much from payer to payer.
 That being said, based on this article, there’s an observed correlation between code specificity and reimbursement amount, which makes sense considering that one of the drivers of the ICD-10 transition was that the new code set affords greater coding detail.

 What CPT code should I use to bill for cupping or kinesiology taping?

 Some providers have reported success with billing for cupping using CPT code 97139 (Unlisted Therapeutic Procedure).
-However, some payers may not cover this service.
+This CPT code for cupping won’t always work because some payers may not cover this service.